MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/folder.md

 ## Folder actions

 > [!IMPORTANT]
-> The folder actions may not work as expected if they access folders that require elevated privileges, while Power Automate doesn't run with administrator rights.
-You can find more information regarding running Power Automate as administrator in [Run Power Automate with elevated rights](../how-to/run-as-administrator.md).
+> To prevent unauthorized access, Windows require administrator rights to access protected folders.
+To access these resources using the folder actions, run Power Automate with administrator rights.
+You can find more information regarding running Power Automate as an administrator in [Run Power Automate with elevated rights](../setup.md#run-power-automate-with-elevated-rights).

 ### <a name="iffolderexistsaction"></a> If folder exists
 Mark the beginning of a conditional block of actions depending on whether a folder exists or not